 As guests arrived, they were greeted with vibrant decorations adorning the venue, setting the stage for an unforgettable evening.
 The excitement heightened as the bride and groom made their grand entrances, accompanied by cheers and applause from the crowd.
 The atmosphere continued to buzz with joy as the bride and groom’s friends performed dances, each showcasing unique cultural sides of Pakistan through choreography and song choices.

 Following some performances, the much anticipated shoe-stealing ceremony, a playful tradition known as Jhoota Chupai, added a hilarious twist to the festivities.
 Typically, the members of the bride's side of the family would “steal” the groom's shoe and then the two sides engage in light-hearted banter as they negotiate the terms by which the shoe will be returned, usually the bride's side receives some sort of monetary gain.
 For HCPSA’s mock mehndi, we added a twist to the game.
 We asked the guests to donate a dollar or two in order to return the shoe to the groom.
 Once we reached $50, we would return the shoe.
 The night of the event, we raised almost four hundred dollars!
-We donated the money to support the establishment of a well in rural Pakistan!
+Later, we donated the money to support the establishment of a well in rural Pakistan.

 With the formalities concluded, guests were treated to dinner, featuring an array of Pakistani meals.
 From chicken biryani to nihari, there was something to satisfy everyone.
 As guests savored each bite, laughter and conversation filled the air.